Highcliffe Castle: Harry Gordon Selfridge: 1916–1922

 During the time that the Stuart Wortleys owned the Castle it was rented several times.
 One of the most notable tenants from 1916 to 1922 was the American-born retail entrepreneur Harry Gordon Selfridge.
 He lived there with his wife Rosalie, his mother Lois and son Gordon.

 At the age of 21, Wisconsin-born Selfridge joined the wholesale retail firm of Marshall, Field and Co in Chicago, where he worked for 25 years.
 He rose to become a junior partner, and amassed a considerable fortune.
 In 1906 he came to London and opened his own store, Selfridges, in 1909.
 It was a huge success as he introduced new American ways of marketing.

 In 1916 Selfridge leased Highcliffe Castle.
 Although he was only a tenant he set about fitting modern bathrooms, installing steam central heating and building and equipping a modern kitchen.
-During the War Rose opened a tented retreat called the Mrs Gordon Selfridge Convalescent Camp for American Soldiers in the castle grounds.
-Unfortunately Rose died in 1918 and Harry's mother Lois died in 1924.
-Harry did not do well after this and squandered his money, giving up the lease to Highcliffe in 1922.
-He died almost penniless in 1947 in Putney, and is buried in St Marks Churchyard at Highcliffe next to his wife and mother.
+During the War, Rose joined the Red Cross and opened a tented retreat called the Mrs Gordon Selfridge Convalescent Camp for American Soldiers in the castle grounds.
+Unfortunately Rose died in the Spanish flu pandemic of 1918 and Harry's mother Lois, who lived with them, died in 1924.
+Harry did not do well after this and gave up the lease to Highcliffe in 1922 but he is buried in St Marks Churchyard at Highcliffe next to his wife and mother.

 1950s onwards: decline

 Early in 1950 local businessman J.H.Leonard Lloyd bought it from the Stuart Wortley family to turn into a large children's convalescent home.
 Having already founded and run a successful similar home near Lynton in North Devon, he charged four guineas a week.
-Unfortunately later on unfounded media allegations of the indecent assault of children led to a subsequent court case, which although dismissed resulted in the home's closure.
+Unfortunately, later and unfounded media allegations of the indecent assault of children led to a subsequent court case, which although dismissed resulted in the home's closure.

 Put on the market for £45,000, it was bought by a developer, who created Rothesay Drive on the estate lands on which he built new private homes.
 He then sold on the castle and residual gardens for £14,000 to the Roman Catholic Claretian Missionary, who wanted to develop a training centre for student priests.
 The chapel was in the great hall, flanked by two staircases.
 A dormitory was built next to the East Wing which now houses the Castle's tearooms.
 Latterly used as a seminary, with rising maintenance costs the Claretians moved out in 1966.